pablo-dav/pablo-dav/README.md

 A little bit about me..

-I build and maintain web applications for the last 3 years, Bringing forth expertise in managing, installation, testing and maintenance of web systems.
+I build and maintain web applications for the last 3 years, Bringing forth expertise in management, installation, testing and maintenance of web systems.
 Using JavaScript/TypeScript and laravel.
+And also leading teams.

 I always open to learn new technologies and improve my skills, looking for new opportunities to learn and grow.
 I love exploring tools that help with daily tasks and improve not only code quality but also developer experience.